Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

       - Use GitHub Copilot to generate test cases for your application.

 ## Success Criteria

-- Successful completion of the methods in the `UserController.cs` file using GitHub Copilot.
+- Verify that the methods in the `UserController.cs` file are completed successfully using GitHub Copilot.
-- Verify that the developed features should work as expected.
+- Verify that the developed features are working as expected.
-- Verify that the test cases should pass.
+- Verify that all the test cases are passed.
-- Successfully utilized GitHub Copilot to write commit messages.
+- Make sure to successfully utilize GitHub Copilot to write commit messages.

-## Additional Instructions:
+## Additional Resources:

-- Feel free to explore various application scenarios and customize the features based on your preferences.
-- Engage with Copilot Chat to enhance collaboration and receive real-time code suggestions.
 - Refer to the [GitHub Copilot Documentation](https://github.com/github/copilot-docs) for any clarifications or guidance during the challenge.

 ## Conclusion